dragonlol88/escue/README.md

 ```shell script
 $ escue node remove -c sunny node-1
 ```
-Warning: Because 'remove' command completely clear nodes completely including everything data and logs, If problems just are related with configurations or synchronization, instead modify configuration, then use 'restart command'
+**Warning**: Because 'remove' command completely clear nodes completely including everything data and logs, If problems just are related with configurations or synchronization, instead modify configuration, then use 'restart command'

 <h3>Modify node configurations</h3>
 The escue manages several configurations related with elasticsearch and server as file.
 The configurations related to elasticsearch are elasticsearch.yml and jvm.options.
 Also, the configuration related to remote server is server files.<br /><br />

 Because it is difficult to modify configurations as terminal interface and very tired to typing the command in terminal, escue is made to directly edit configuration. <br /><br />

 * To modify elasticsearch.yml